 GDPR compliant with Webpower

-Under the GDPR (which will enter into effect on May 25th, 2018), you will have to be able to demonstrate how permission was obtained and exactly what that permission pertains to.
+Under the GDPR (which has entered into force on May 25th, 2018), you will have to be able to demonstrate how permission was obtained and exactly what that permission pertains to.
 This applies to new registrants, but also applies retroactively to your existing database.
 Thankfully, Webpower has developed the GDPR Version Manager and the GDPR Easy Consent Manager, which will ensure that all of your email marketing from now on is fully GDPR-compliant.